willcheung/db-importer/README.md

 * Option to convert date data from any format to SQL friendly format

 **Usage:**
+*Note:* Place all the xls or csv files in a single directory. db-importer will read all the files in that directory by default, unless you specify a single filename.

 Insert or append data from multiple files to existing tables:
 ```